Stay in touch

 Afterwards, the area will often be covered with a dressing that may need changing regularly.
 The treated areas will usually scab over.
 Often the areas look worse before any improvement is seen.

-Because the overall dose of chemotherapy is low, people don’t usually experience all the common side effects of chemotherapy, such as hair loss.
+Because the overall dose of chemotherapy is low, people don’t usually experience the common side effects of chemotherapy, such as hair loss.

 You may have pain in the area of skin that was treated, and it may feel warm.